Experimental verification of the inertial theorem control protocols: Inertial theory and solution

+Here, $\v{G}_{k}$ are the bi-orthogonal partners of $\v F_{k}$.
+The inertial solution is characterized by two timescales: the fast timescale is incorporated within the frequencies $\Omega_k(t)$, while the slow timescale is associated with the change in the inertial parameters $\chi_k \b t$.

+The system's state follows the instantaneous solution determined by the instantaneous $\v{\chi} \b{t}$ and phases, associated with the eigenvalues $\lam_k\Omega_k$ and eigenoperators $\hat F_k$.
+We restrict the analysis to the case where $\lam_k\Omega_k$ do not cross, hence, the spectrum of ${\cal{D}}$ remains non-degenerate throughout the evolution.
+Substituting the inertial solution, Eq. (\ref{eq:inetrial state}), into Eq. (\ref{Schro Liouv1}) enables assessing the validity of the approximation in terms of the `inertial parameter'

+This implies that the inertial solution, Eq. (\ref{eq:inetrial state}), remains valid when $\v{\chi}$ follows a path in the parameter space of $\{ \chi_k\}$, where the eigenvalues $\lambda_k$ and $\lambda_n$ are distinct \cite{kato1950adiabatic}.

-The inertial solution composed of the eigenoperators Eq. (\ref{eq:inetrial state1}), holds for a slow variation of $\v \chi$, $d\v \chi/dt\ll1$, $\Upsilon\ll 1$.
-Physically, the condition on $d\chi/dt$, is associated with a slow `acceleration' of the driving \cite{dann2018inertial}.
-In the adiabatic limit, decomposition Eq. \eqref{eq:factorized} is satisfied and the inertial solution converges to the adiabatic result.
-We will demonstrate the inertial solution in the context of the $SU(2)$ algebra.
+Overall, the inertial solution is a linear combination of the instanteneous eigenoperators $\{\hat{F}_k\}$, and holds for slow variation of $\v \chi$, i.e., $d\v \chi/dt\ll1$, $\Upsilon\ll 1$.
+Physically, the condition on $d\v \chi/dt$, is associated with a slow `adiabatic acceleration' of the driving \cite{dann2021inertial}.
+In the adiabatic limit, decomposition Eq. (\ref{eq:factorized}) is satisfied instantaneously, where $\v{\chi}\ll1$, and the inertial solution converges to the adiabatic result.